 Little was known of Japanese art since they closed their ports in 1624, however when they were reopened in the 1850s, a whole new world of art and design was made available to Europe, particularly after being showcased at the London Exhibition of 1862.
 Distinct and brightly coloured enamel cloisonné work was taken up by jewellers such as Lucien Falize, who used traditional Japanese imagery in his pieces to capitalise on this new fascination.
 Japan has very little, if any, tradition in jewellery making but they did have a lot of very talented metalworkers, used to working on a small scale for other decorative objects.
 After the wearing of Samurai sword was banned in 1876 , craftsmen who had previous decorated the very elaborate sword fittings, turned to making jewellery for export.
 Using complex and contrasting alloys their mixed metalwork was a completely new and exciting aesthetic to the European market.

 including two necklaces, two bracelets and a pair of earrings

 Sold for £375 (buyer's premium included)

-The Victorians weren’t without their sense of the whimsical either, it was during this period that the ‘bug’ brooch was popularised, starting with the humble house fly and moving on to other insects these brooches were popular novelties which again grew out of the naturalism movement.
-This notion of novelty didn’t stop with insects, birds perched on their nests with pearl eggs or enamelled pheasants were but a few examples of other animals, but records of women wearing pendant earrings modelled as steam trains show that even the industrial advances of the day couldn’t be overlooked as possible inspiration.
+The Victorians weren’t without their sense of the whimsical either.
+It was during this period that the ‘bug’ brooch was popularised; starting with the humble house fly and moving on to other insects, these brooches were popular novelties which again grew out of the naturalism movement.
+However, this notion of novelty didn’t stop with insects; birds perched on their nests with pearl eggs, or enamelled pheasants were but a few other examples, but records of women wearing pendant earrings modelled as steam trains show that even the industrial advances of the day couldn’t be overlooked as possible inspiration.